-Tenants raising retaliation to the court when facing eviction should anticipate that the court will then require the landlord to provide a credible explanation of a non-retaliatory motive for seeking the eviction of the tenant.
-If a credible explanation is provided by the landlord, the court may find that the eviction is not retaliatory in nature & could order the tenant to move.
+Tenants raising retaliation to the court when facing eviction should anticipate that the court will require the landlord to establish a "non-retaliatory motive" for seeking the eviction of the tenant.
+If a credible, alternate explanation is provided by the landlord, the court may find that the eviction is not retaliatory in nature & could order the tenant to move.
 The tenant does get another opportunity, after the landlord gives a credible explanation, to dispute the explanation or to offer additional proof that contradicts the explanation.

-RETALIATION IS NOT A DEFENSE TO A NONPAYMENT OF RENT EVICTION PROCEEDING
+RETALIATION IS NOT TYPICALLY A DEFENSE TO A NONPAYMENT OF RENT EVICTION PROCEEDING